PCRuniversum/PCRedux/joss/paper.md

 from htPCR dataset [@ritz_qpcr:_2008].\label{fig:fig_1}](fig_1.png)

-The question arises as to how the amplification curves can be objectively and reproducibly assessed and automatically interpreted (e.g. as positive/negative/ambiguous or low/high quality).
+The question arises as to how the amplification curves can be objectively and reproducible assessed and automatically interpreted (e.g. as positive/negative/ambiguous or low/high quality).
 For high-throughput experiments, manual evaluation is not readily possible because of errors due to the exhaustion of the concentration capacity.
 Manual analyses are often not